Content Warning:

 Reader discretion advised.

 Enough daylight broke through the storm to reveal waves of dust as they scattered across the abandoned landscape.
+The sun hung low over the tips of the mountain.
+It had to be late afternoon.
+Hours after the crash.
 Our only landmark was the side of the mountain.
 No roads.
 No signs.
 Just dust and silence.
 The National Guard patrolled only the exterior of the Great Salt Bowl.
 They wouldn’t have come into the Salt Lake Valley unless they had known we were here.

 I shook my head.
 These thoughts wouldn’t save us.

 Chuck and Todd remained unmoving.
 I swore Todd groaned before I left him.
-I kicked the frame of the side-by-side.
-My hands trembled at the clasps of the emergency pouches on the back of the side-by-side.
+I kicked the side-by-side.
+My fingertips ached as the clasps of the emergency pouches didn’t give.
 Dirt and salt caked the plastic clasps like an unbreakable sealant.
 The one that gave got stuck halfway.
-I slammed my hand against the bag in frustration.
+I slammed my hand against the bag.

-Todd dragged his hands to his head and made another awful groaning sound before a burble warned me that something else was about to happen.
-Well, a sound was better than nothing.
+Todd dragged his hands to his head and groaned before a burble warned me that something else was about to happen.
+A sound was better than nothing.
 The crash shredded the side-by-side’s exterior, and only fragments of the plastic shell remained at the roll cage’s bolt points.
-Todd’s vomit splattered on the ground as I turned and fought nausea.
-I searched my pocket for the seatbelt cutter and waited until it sounded like Todd had finished spitting.
+Todd’s vomit splattered on the ground.
+I covered my mouth with the back of my hand.
+After Todd’s heaving stopped, I searched my pocket for the seatbelt cutter.

 “I’m going to cut you out,” I said.

-My vision spun as I turned around and had to steady myself for a moment.
+My vision spun as I turned around and had to rest a hand on the vehicle for a moment.
 The alcohol couldn’t still be in my system, right?
 Following the same approach I used, I cut Todd’s seatbelt, and he collapsed into his vomit in a heap.

 “Todd, you need to get up fast.
 Mel broke her arm.
 I can’t carry her over here.”